2 Thessalonians 2:7

 The apostle Paul warned the believers of Thessalonica saying, “For the mystery of lawlessness is already at work; only He who now restrains will do so until He is taken out of the way” (2 Thessalonians 2:7).
-This “man of sin” (2 Thess.
-2:3) or power is characterized by lawlessness.
-And was predicted to come by the prophet Daniel “He … shall intend to change times and law” (ch.
+This “man of sin” (2 Thessalonians 2:3) or power is characterized by lawlessness.
+And was predicted to come by the prophet Daniel, who wrote, “He … shall intend to change times and law” (ch.
 7:25).

-In Paul’s day the apostasy had begun (2 Thess.
-2:3).
+In Paul’s day, the apostasy had begun (2 Thessalonians 2:3).
 And as time passed, that apostasy took the form of papal pretensions, so that, from a modern historical point of view, “the mystery of iniquity” can be identified with the papal power and its popes.

 About 300 years after Jesus’ resurrection, partially because of hatred against the Jews, the religious leaders of the Roman Church suggested that God’s holy day of worship be changed from Saturday to Sunday.
 Thus, Sunday-keeping is a tradition of men not God.
 From the beginning of time, God sanctified and blessed the seventh day Sabbath and made it holy (Genesis 2:2,3; Exodus 20:8-11).
-Jesus said, “You have made the commandment of God of no effect by your tradition. … And in vain they worship Me, teaching as doctrines the commandments of men” (Matthew 15:6, 9).
+Jesus said to those that upheld their traditions above His Word, “You have made the commandment of God of no effect by your tradition. … And in vain they worship Me, teaching as doctrines the commandments of men” (Matthew 15:6, 9).

 In His service,